stanford-oval/almond-gnome/README.md

 GNOME Builder has native support for flatpaks.
 Opening the cloned repository with GNOME Builder will allow you to build and run Almond by pressing "play".

+NOTE: the first build of the app can be very long, as it needs to build all the dependencies (in particular cvc4, nodejs, scipy and tensorflow).
+For the master branch, we provide cached binaries at <https://flatpak.almond.stanford.edu/build-cache.tar.gz>; unpack these in the checkout directory (it will create a single directory called `.flatpak-builder`) before invoking `flatpak-builder`.

 ## Usage

 Almond is a virtual assistant: it takes natural language commands, interprets them, and displays the result.